 The Molise is a region of central Italy that's not often visited by foreigners, but it offers some astounding vistas from a hilly region that has a border on the Adriatic Sea.
 The Molise is noted for its cheeses, its regional cuisine, and its rural atmosphere.

+Our Molise map shows the cities and towns the tourist should visit.
+The Abruzzo region lies to the north, Lazio to the west, and Campania and Puglia to the south.
 The Molise's many rivers flow from the Apennines to the Adriatic, while the Volturno flows into the Tyrrhenian Sea after crossing the region of Campania.

 Molise Introduction and Main Cities